-After hopefully working hard all year in school, kids are ready for some rest and relaxation.
-And that’s okay, as long as they don’t become couch potatoes.
+After what was a stressful end of the school year at home for many, kids are ready for some rest and relaxation.
+And that’s okay, as long as they also get some exercise.

 Importance of staying active